Here comes Cardano, an exciting and emerging blockchain platform.

 If you want to stake your Cardano (ADA tokens), you could earn 4.5% a year from your investment.
 When you stake Cardano, it helps to build the security and stability of the network.
 You can either manage a stake pool or join an existing Cardano stake pool.

-Cardano launched the stage 2 Shelley upgrade, which introduced staking rewards for holders of the ADA cryptocurrency.
+When Cardano launched the stage 2 Shelley upgrade, it introduced staking rewards for holders of the ADA cryptocurrency.

-There are three further stages planned for the progression of Cardano technology.
+The remaining three further stages for the progression of Cardano technology are:

 How Often are Cardano Rewards Paid out?